ms/buildtogether.tech/ip/index.md

     to share work that incorporates ours on the same terms that we used.
 Again, it is fine in principle but in practice makes aggregation and recombination difficult.

--   <span i="Creative Commons!no commercial use">NC (no commercial use)</span>
-    does *not* mean that people cannot charge money for something that includes our work, though some publishers still try to imply that in order to scare people away from open licensing.
-Instead, the NC clause means that people cannot charge for something that uses our work without our explicit permission, which we can give under whatever terms we want.

 <div class="callout" markdown="1">